Husband of Limerick Euromillions winner Dolores McNamara dies

 Mr McNamara, who was in his late 60s, died following an illness on Thursday morning, surrounded by his family, at his son Lee’s home in Killaloe, Co Clare.

-Ms McNamara became a well known figure nationally when she won a €115m Euromillions jackpot in 2005after purchasing a €2 Quickpick ticket.
-She and her husbandad lived together at Lough Derg Hall, a large property and in Ogonnolloe, overlooking Lough Derg.
+Ms McNamara became a well known figure when she won a €115m Euromillions jackpot in 2005after purchasing a €2 quickpick ticket.
+She and her husband had lived at Lough Derg Hall, a large property and estate in Ogonnolloe, overlooking Lough Derg.

-The couple had previously lived with their six children in the Patrick’s Road, Limerick.
+The couple had previously lived with their six children at Patrick’s Road, Limerick.

 “Adrian was a lovely fella, he was always very decent, and he didn’t let the money change him,” said a friend.